Adaptive Variation-Resilient Random Number Generator for Embedded Encryption: Adaptive RNG with a Pseudo-Random Entropy Source

 \subsection{Experimental Implementation and Results}

-To test the overall proposed adaptive RNG system with the LFSR and the Mini-Trivium, the design was experimentally implemented using an FPGA board (NI myRIO-1900), as depicted in Fig. \ref{Fig 6} (b).
+To test the overall proposed adaptive RNG system with the LFSR and the Mini-Trivium, the design was experimentally implemented using discrete electronic components and an FPGA board (NI myRIO-1900), as depicted in Fig. \ref{Fig 6} (b).
 The schematic of Fig. \ref{Fig 6} (a) depicts the complete system implementation, showing the connections between various components of the system.
 The combination of the linear feedback shift register (LFSR) along with the digital-to-analog converter (DAC) is employed as the entropy source that generates an analog stochastic signal ($V_{Stochastic}$), similar to the signal produced by the sMTJ and its associated circuitry presented in the previous section.
 Once generated, $V_{Stochastic}$ is then fed into both the LPF and and the comparator analog circuits within the adaptive digitizer.
 The LPF and the comparator of the adaptive digitizer were implemented using off-the-shelf discrete components on a breadboard, nonetheless, they can also be implemented using integrated components.

 A sample output from the adaptive digitizer is shown in Fig. \ref{Fig 7} (a).
 As shown in the figure, the output looks like a non-ideal digital signal with finite slopes, and this is due to the limited slew rate (SR) of the used operational amplifier (OpAmp) for the comparator \cite{Mohammed_2025}.
 To obtain more ideal digital waveforms, a comparator with a higher SR can be employed or designed.
 This output from the adaptive digitizer - obtained using the breadboard-implemented analog circuit shown in Fig. \ref{Fig 6} (b) - is then passed through the Mini Trivium cipher for post-processing.
-Fig. \ref{Fig 7} (b) shows the generated random bit stream from the adaptive digitizer output of Fig. \ref{Fig 7} (a) after post-processing.
+Fig. \ref{Fig 7} (b) shows the random bit stream generated from the output of the adaptive digitizer that was shown in Fig. \ref{Fig 7} (a) after post-processing.
 The compact Mini Trivium post-processing circuit was implemented using the FPGA unit.
 The FPGA unit was programmed and tested using a LABVIEW environment.

 In order to investigate the enhancement that the adaptive RNG system provides to the raw LFSR entropy source, when running any experiment both: (1) the raw bit stream generated by the LFSR only, and (2) the final generated random bit stream after the adaptive digitizer and post-processing were recorded.
 The system was operated to generate a random bit stream of 1,670,000 bits in each experiment.
 This run was repeated 10 independent times providing 10 independent experiments.
 Each time the experiment was conducted, the generated raw random bit stream from the LFSR only and the final random bit stream generated by the adaptive RNG were each tested individually using the NIST test suite for randomness.
 A similar set of simulation runs were also conducted on the sMTJ-based adaptive TRNG system for comparison purposes.
 The results for all three systems: (1) LFSR only, (2) LFSR-based adapative RNG, and (3) sMTJ-based adaptive TRNG are summarized in Table \ref{table-2}.
 Moreover, the results for the average P-values for each individual NIST test for all the three systems, are presented visually through the scatter plot of Fig. \ref{Fig 8}.